CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 ** With encryption **

-If the mobile data carrier has been completely encrypted with a secure procedure or all data is stored in a securely encrypted container, it is sufficient to delete the key material safely.
+If the mobile data carrier has been completely encrypted using a secure procedure or all data has been stored in a securely encrypted container, it is sufficient to securely delete the key material.

 As an accompanying measure, all copies of possible key material (eg recovery keys) should be deleted.
 For this documentation of the key management is helpful.